What Is the Difference Between a Food Chain and a Food Web?

 Furthermore, this is due to the existence of intricate food systems.

-Eliminating one organism will not significantly influence food web activities since no single organism depends on one species for nourishment.
+Eliminating one organism will not significantly influence food web activities since no organism depends on one species for nourishment.

 Complex food chains are present here, which improves stability.